 In August 2020, BP purchased a home to be able to serve more individuals with learning differences.
 We added an affordable girls supportive housing option.
 Up to 4 young ladies are supported by the help of a Resident Assistant.

-Our next goal is to open our affordable guys supportive house in the fall of 2021.
+We reached our next goal in opening our affordable guys supportive house this past August 2021.

 Our full model is:

 1. Training House -includes Social Skill Classes, Day Program, and Summer Camps